hetznercloud/cli/docs/reference/manual/hcloud_server_rebuild.md

 ### Options

 ```
-      --allow-deprecated-image   Enable the use of deprecated images (default: false)
+      --allow-deprecated-image   Enable the use of deprecated images (default: false) (true, false)
   -h, --help                     help for rebuild
       --image string             ID or name of Image to rebuild from (required)
 ```